shahdSalama/MyFirstNodeApp/README.txt

 - Date and time should be together as a user control; a user cannot add the time without the date or the date witout the time.

+- Date and time of task should not be before today's date and time. cannot creat a past task